 - Keep a copy of the itinerary on you at all times, and read ahead before every departure to make sure you have all clothing, uniforms, spending money, etc. that you may need.

 - Remember to BE EARLY for every event.
 Due to the complexity of our schedule, we will not wait for anyone at any point during our trip.
-Set alarms, schedule wake up calls, and ensure that your roommates and friends wake up every morning while at the hotel in Orlando.
+Set alarms, schedule wake up calls, and ensure that your roommates and friends wake up every morning while at the hotel in Memphis.
 NO EXCUSES FOR TARDINESS!!!!

 - We are taking one truck.
 All percussion equipment, tubas, baritones, trombones, mellophones, tenor saxes, and ladders go on the truck.